galaxyproject/galaxy-hub/src/GalaxyUpdates/2012_05/index.md

 <table>
   <tr>
-    <td rowspan=4 style=" text-align: left; vertical-align: top; border:none"> This open access article includes a detailed recipe describing how Galaxy was used in their analysis.<br /><br /> This paper was among <a href='http://www.citeulike.org/group/16008/library'>31 papers added to the Galaxy CiteULike group</a> since the last <a href='/GalaxyUpdates/'>Galaxy Update</a>.
+    <td rowspan=4 style=" text-align: left; vertical-align: top; border:none;"> This open access article includes a detailed recipe describing how Galaxy was used in their analysis.<br /><br /> This paper was among <a href='http://www.citeulike.org/group/16008/library'>31 papers added to the Galaxy CiteULike group</a> since the last <a href='/GalaxyUpdates'>Galaxy Update</a>.
 The new papers were spread <a href='http://www.citeulike.org/group/16008/tags'>across 5 categories</a>. </td>
     <th> # </th>
     <th> Tag </th>
     <td rowspan=4 style=" border:none;"> &nbsp;&nbsp;&nbsp; </td>